-Having taken instructions for hundred of Wills, we have noticed some common themes in the way some people think about Wills and Estate Planning.
+Having taken instructions for hundreds of Wills, we have noticed some common themes in the way some people think about Wills and Estate Planning.
 In this article we discuss 8 common misconceptions we regularly encounter when assisting people get their affairs in order.

 Myth #1: My family know what I want.
 They’ll just take care of things – including who will look after my children.